rodmcnew/AngularJS-Model-From-Value/README.md

 AngularJS-Model-From-Value
 ==========================

-AngularJS directive that allows the population of angular models from the value attribute of form elements.
+Rendering forms fields with their values server side is not the angular way, ideally you should be rendering client side if you are using angular.
+But if you must use angular with a server-side rendered form, this directive will help you do that.

-This is useful for forms that are rendered with their values on the server side.
-(Note: this is not the angular way, ideally you should be rendering client side if you are using angular.)
+This directive populates angular $scope vars from the values the form fields had when the page loaded.